dylan398/dashboard/docs/CONTEXT.md

 Cash flow short-term — SBA loan is in progress.
 Don't harp on cash burn or runway.
 Show debt schedule and equity trajectory; let the upcoming loan show up in the financial statements when it lands.
 Test: before adding an insight, ask "what would Dylan do with this?"
 If the answer is "nothing — just be aware," it's a descriptive metric, not an insight.
 Put it in a report panel, not in generateInsights().
 8.1 Standing rules
 One source of truth per concept.
 Knowify rules in applyKnowifyRules().
 Customer concentration in customerConcentration().
 Days to pay in daysToPayStats().
+DSO computation in computeDSOFromTransactions().
+Collections forecast in forecastCollections().
 Don't re-implement.
-Days-to-pay framing, not past-due framing.
-Aging UI is informational time bands.
-Color coding can use orange for >120 days (informational), but copy should say "days out" not "days past due."
-Reserve red for situations that actually represent crisis (e.g., negative working capital, DSCR <1.0, cash-on-hand vs liabilities mismatch).
+Days-to-pay framing, not past-due framing for AR.
+AP is the exception (vendors have enforceable terms — see §2.1).
 Industry-aware thresholds. dash.js should encode the bands in §4 above, not arbitrary "60% top-5 = warning" guesses.
 Per-page detail, shared metrics.
 Reports only render.
 Compute in